Christian VII: Marriage

 Later the same year, the young king married his first cousin, the 15-year-old Princess Caroline Matilda of Great Britain, in a dynastic marriage.
 They had been betrothed already in 1765.
-Her brother, King George III of Great Britain, was anxious about the marriage but not aware that the bridegroom was mentally ill.
+Her brother, King George III of Great Britain, was anxious about the marriage but not aware that the bridegroom had a mental illness.
 They were married in a proxy wedding ceremony on 1 October 1766 in the Chapel Royal of St James's Palace in London, with the Princess's brother, Prince Edward, Duke of York and Albany, acting as the representative of the groom.
 After her arrival in Copenhagen, another wedding ceremony took place on 8 November 1766 in the royal chapel at Christiansborg Palace.
 Marriage celebrations and balls lasted for another month.
 On 1 May 1767, Christian VII and Caroline Matilda were crowned King and Queen of Denmark and Norway in the royal chapel of Christiansborg Palace.

 The King visiting the newborn Crown Prince Frederick and the Queen Caroline Matilda after the birth.

 The marriage was unhappy, and after his marriage, the king abandoned himself to the worst excesses, especially sexual promiscuity.
 In 1767, he entered into a relationship with the courtesan Støvlet-Cathrine.
 He ultimately sank into a condition of mental stupor.
 Symptoms during this time included paranoia, self-mutilation, and hallucinations.
 The king showed little interest in the queen and only reluctantly visited her in her chambers.
-His trusted Swiss tutor, Élie Salomon François Reverdil had to step in, among other things with love letters written in the king's name, in an attempt to make the marriage lead to a pregnancy and thus an heir to the throne.
-On 28 January 1768, Queen Caroline Mathilde gave birth at Christiansborg Palace to the royal couple's son and heir to throne, the future King Frederick VI.
+His trusted Swiss tutor, Élie Salomon François Reverdil, had to step in, among other things, by writing love letters in the king's name, in an attempt to make the marriage result in a pregnancy and thus an heir to the throne.
+On 28 January 1768, Queen Caroline Mathilde gave birth at Christiansborg Palace to the royal couple's son and heir to the throne, the future King Frederick VI.